Six Degree of Freedom Serial Manipulator

 2. Implement trajectory planning in joint and task space.

-3. Test and validate the kinematic model in both simulated and real environments.
+3. Test and validate the solution in both simulated and real environments.

 Methods